padres all time home run leaders

 Dave Winfield spent the majority of his 22-year Hall of Fame career with the New York Yankees (nine seasons).
 But before that happened, he was a first-round draft pick of the Padres and spent his first eight seasons in San Diego.
 The 12-time All-Star and seven-time Gold Glover debuted at the age of 21, with his first full campaign coming the following year.

 His power developed later on, as well.
-He hit 20 homers in a season just once over his first three years before doing it in each of his final four years prior to joining the Yankees.
+He hit 20 homers in a season just once over his first three years before doing it in each of his final four years before joining the Yankees.
 Winfield enjoyed many top performances during his career.
 He finished within the top 15 of MVP voting nine times.
 None of those occasions included a higher finish than 1979 with the Padres when he placed third behind Keith Hernandez and Willie Stargell, who were co-MVPs.

 Through 686 plate appearances as a 27-year-old, Winfield hit .308/.395/.558 with 34 home runs and a league-leading 118 RBI.
 He also led the league in OPS+ (166) and total bases (333) during this season.
 It was the first time he enjoyed at least 30 homers and 100 RBI in the same year.
 That’s a feat he’d accomplish two more times in his career.
 However, Winfield did drive in at least 100 runs seven more times.